westonbattles/tiktok-webscraper/README.md

 ## Usage

-Whenever you call a function with this scraper (e.g:
+Whenever you call a function with this scraper, for example:
 ```python
 Tiktok.get_follwer_count('@example_user')
 ```